Welcome to the Castle Guy website

 “Castles are part of our cultural heritage, and in their ruins can be found very personal stories as well as high political drama.
 In bringing these buildings to life, we can find keys to understanding how and why our society developed as it has.”

 What I Do

-I undertake projects requiring in depth research and detailed understanding of historical process.
+I undertake historical projects requiring in depth research and detailed understanding of historical process.

-Available for public speaking to discuss themes; specialising in ancient and medieval Britain.
+Available for public speaking to discuss themes; specialising in ancient and medieval Britain as well as fortification.

 Commissions , such as guidebooks, web content, leaflets, essays and articles.

 The Romans in Scotland and the Battle of Mons Graupius

 In AD 77, Roman forces under Agricola marched into the northern reaches of Britain to pacify the Caledonian tribesmen.
 For seven years, the Romans campaigned across what is now Scotland.
 In AD 83, they fought the final battle at Mons Graupius, where 10,000 Caledonians were slaughtered with only 360 Roman dead.
 How much of this is true?
 The climax of the Agricola is the main source, a near contemporary account of the career of Gnaeus Julius Agricola, governor of Britannia in the reigns of the Emperors Vespasian, Titus and Domitian, written by his son-in-law Tacitus.
 This account of a steady advance into northern Britain and sudden withdrawal matched closely the evidence available on the ground,…